-Since electron-electron scattering is momentum conserving, if Umklapp scattering is absent, the corresponding electric resistance is not related to momentum relaxation, but to viscous properties of the electron liquid. ^{1-3} Indeed, Navier-Stokes type equations have been employed to calculate resistance and charge flow patterns when electron-electron scattering ^{1,4-6} dominates.
-This revealed that the resistance of a constriction can drop below its ballistic Landauer-Büttiker-type value via lateral drag (as dubbed the Gurzhi effect ^{7,8}), that a Poisseuile flow implying an inverted parabolic velocity profile appears across a ribbon ^{6,9-11} and that vortices of current flow can develop 12 sideways from a current injection point ^{6,13-18} or within a disorder potential.
-19
+Since electron-electron scattering is momentum conserving, if Umklapp scattering is absent, the corresponding electric resistance is not related to momentum relaxation, but to viscous properties of the electron liquid.1-3 Indeed, Navier-Stokes type equations have been employed to calculate resistance and charge flow patterns at dominating electron-electron scattering.1,4-6 This revealed that the resistance of a constriction can drop below its ballistic Landauer-Büttiker-type value via lateral drag as dubbed the Gurzhi effect, that a Poisseuile flow implying an inverted parabolic velocity profile appears across a ribbon6,9-11 and that vortices of current flow can develop sideways from a current injection point6,13-17 or within a disorder potential.

-The first experimental evidence of Gurzhi effect was found for GaAs constrictions.
-20
+Experimentally, first evidence of the Gurzhi effect was found for GaAs constrictions.

-More recently, indications of a dominant viscous electron flow were observed in other 2D materials such as graphene $^{21-29}$ or $PdCoO_2^{30}$ as well as in the 3D Dirac- and Weyl-type materials $PtSn_4^{31}$ and WP_2 , 32 respectively.
-These experiments proved viscous flow indirectly via electric or heat transport experiments, partly at optical frequencies, 24,33 using the detailed parameter dependence.
-A real-space visualization has been accomplished for graphene displaying Poiseuille charge flow profile 34,35 and its transition to ohmic 36 or ballistic 34 transport profiles .
-Additionally, artificial constrictions in the viscous regime have been probed for GaAs by scanning gate microscopy 37 and for graphene by scanning tunneling potentiometry.
-38
+More recently, indications of a dominating viscous electron flow appeared in other 2D materials als such as graphene21-29 or $PdCoO_2^{30}$ as well as in the 3D Dirac- and Weyl-type materials $PtSn_4^{31}$ and $WP_2$ , respectively.
+These experiments showcased the viscous flow indirectly via electric or heat transport experiments, partly at optical frequencies, using the detailed parameter dependence.
+A real-space visualization has been accomplished for graphene displaying the Poiseuille charge flow profile and its transition to ohmic or ballistic transport profiles.
+Moreover, artificial constrictions in the viscous regime have been probed for GaAs by scanning gate microscopy and for Graphene by scanning tunneling potentiometry.

-Here, we employ Kelvin probe force microscopy (KPFM)39 and electrostatic force microscopy (EFM)40 on graphene field effect transistors under current flow at moderate mobility.
-We screen the gate electrode by large contact pads such that its influence on the cantilever is minimized.
-The resulting current-induced potential maps feature local textures that we attribute to viscous electron flow.
-6,13,17 In these areas, the local potential drop opposes the externally applied source-drain voltage $V{\rm SD}$ implying an inverted electric field.
-Such areas appear with increasing frequency, if the sample is tuned towards charge neutrality, i.e., the Dirac point voltage $V{\rm D}$.
-The inverted fields could be partly attributed to source-drain voltage induced local doping (SDILD), 28 i.e. we could reproduce them as a consequence of SDILD using the previously measured electron concentration maps.
-For the areas of inverted fields which could not be fully explained by SDILD, we use the gate dependence of the measured current-induced potentials to estimate the local electron-disorder scattering length $l{\rm dis}$ that, for low charge carrier densities, turns out to be larger than the local electron-electron scattering length $l{\rm ee}$.
-Consistently, the areas of relatively short $l{\rm ee}$ exhibit inverted electric fields relating these fields to the hydrodynamic regime. l{dis} Reducing l{dis} artificially by low-energy ion bombardment, to establish $l{\rm dis} < l{\rm ee}$ for all $V{\rm gate}$, consistently removed the areas of of current-induced inverted fields.
-Since the devices exhibit moderate mobilities $\mu = 1000 - 4000 \,\mathrm{cm^2/Vs}$ and the effects are observed at 300 K, our results imply that viscous electron flow is ubiquitous in graphene devices.
+Here, we employ Kelvin probe force microscopy (KPFM) and electrostatic force mi- $(EFM)^{40}$ on graphene field effect transistors under current flow at moderate mobility with a gate electrode that is well screened for minmizing its influence on the cantilever.
+The resulting curent-induced potential maps feature local textures that we attribute to viscous flow.
+Namely, we find areas, where the local potential drop opposes the externally applied $V{\rm SD}$ implying an inverted electric field.
+Such areas appear increasingly, if the sample is tuned towards charge neutrality, i.e., the Dirac point voltage $V{\rm D}$ .
+The inverted fields could be partly attributed to source-drain voltage induced local doping (SDILD) by reproducing them with the help of the priorly measured electron concentration maps.
+For the other areas of inverted fields, we use the gate dependence of the measured current-induced potentials to estimate the local electron-disorder scattering length $l{\rm dis}$ that, for low charge carrier densities, turns out to be larger than the local electron-electron scattering length $l{ee}$ .
+Consistently, the areas of relatively short $l{ee}$ exhibit inverted electric fields relating these fields to the hydrodynamic regime.1,17,21,29,41 Reducing $l{dis}$ artificially by low-energy ion bombardment, to establish $l{\rm dis} < l{\rm ee}$ for all $V{\rm gate}$ , consistently removed the extended areas of inverted fields.
+Since the devices exhibit moderate mobilities $\mu = 1000 - 4000 \,\mathrm{cm}^2/\mathrm{Vs}$ and the effects are observed at 300 K, our results imply that viscous electron flow is ubiquitous in graphene devices.